 Operating Mode Indication and the Operation Mode Notification should not be transmitted in the same PPDU.
 When a STA transmits both Operating Mode Indication and Operating Mode Notification, the OMI responder shall use the channel width and the RX NSS of the latest received Operating Mode Indication or Operating Mode Notification from the OMI initiator.

-The OMI initiator shall indicate a change in its receive operating mode by including the OM Control subfield(#7507) in a QoS Data or QoS Null frame that solicits an immediate acknowledgement and is addressed to the OMI responder.
+The OMI initiator shall indicate a change in its receive operating mode by including the OM Control subfield(#7507) in a QoS Data, QoS Null, or Class 3 Management frame that solicits an immediate acknowledgement and is addressed to the OMI responder.(#5053, 5125)

 NOTE—Frames that solicit an immediate acknowledgement are, for example, QoS Null frames and QoS Data frames with Normal Ack or Implicit BAR ack policy and Action frames.(#7024)(#7025)(#7026)(#7027)(#Ed)